ICLRBrain2AI/iclrbrain2ai.github.io/index.md

 - Towards robust vision by multi-task learning on monkey visual cortex
 - Training cascaded networks for speeded decisions using a temporal-difference loss

+## Workshop Poster Session GatherTown Layout

+Accepted papers will be presented in a virtual poster session at our workshop's GatherTown, which will be accesible from the workshop's page on the ICLR website on the day of the workshop.
+An annotated image specifying the layout of the GatherTown is shown below:

 ![Workshop Poster Session GatherTown Layout](img/gathertown.png)

 ## Program Committee